w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 #### Applying Principle 1 Perceivable to Non-Web Documents and Software

 In WCAG 2, the Principles are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Principle 1 applies directly as written.
+Principle 1 can apply directly as written.

 #### text-alternatives

 ##### Applying Guideline 1.1 Text Alternatives to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 1.1 applies directly as written.
+Guideline 1.1 can apply directly as written.

 ##### non-text-content

 ###### Applying SC 1.1.1 Non-text Content to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.1.1](https://www.w3.org/WAI/WCAG22/Understanding/non-text-content#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 1.1.1](https://www.w3.org/WAI/WCAG22/Understanding/non-text-content#intent).

 <div class="note wcag2ict">